scikit-learn-contrib/metric-learn/doc/preprocessor.rst

 Array-like
 ----------
 You can specify ``preprocessor=X`` where ``X`` is an array-like containing the dataset of points.
-In this case, the estimator will be able to take as inputs an array-like of indices, replacing under the hood each index by the corresponding sample.
+In this case, the fit/predict/score/etc... methods of the estimator will be able to take as inputs an array-like of indices, replacing under the hood each index by the corresponding sample.

 Example with a supervised metric learner: